RTradeLtd/TxPB/doc/CONFIGURATION.md

 ### Host Options

 The `host_options` section is used to provide optional control of libp2p host configurations.
 It currently supports one setting `natPortMap` which is used to enabled nat port mapping capabilities, and can be useful in situations where punching through NAT is needed.
+For documentation about the exact type of nat port mapping methods used please consult the [go-libp2p-nat docs](https://github.com/libp2p/go-libp2p-nat).

 ## Opts